-- high rates of smoking during pregnancy (51%) - half of those aged 18 and over in non-remote areas have a disability or long-term health condition - mortality rates for chronic diseases are much higher for Indigenous Australians (9 times the rate of non-Indigenous Australians for diabetes and twice the rate for circulatory diseases) - no improvement in incidence rates of treated end-stage renal disease in recent years (currently 12 times the rate for non-Indigenous Australians) - high rates of hospitalisations and deaths due to injury (particularly assault, suicide and transport accidents) - over one-quarter (29%) of Indigenous Australians aged 15 and over in Western Australia live in overcrowded housing - barriers to accessing appropriate health care, such as cultural competency, continue to remain a problem - lower access to procedures in hospitals - unemployment rates continue to remain higher for Indigenous persons than non-Indigenous Australians (17% compared with 3% in 2008).
+- high rates of smoking during pregnancy (52%) - lower rates of antenatal care in the first trimester of pregnancy - half of Indigenous people aged 18 and over in non-remote areas have a disability or long-term health condition - mortality rates for chronic diseases are much higher for Indigenous Australians (8 times the rate of non-Indigenous Australians for diabetes and almost twice the rate for circulatory diseases) - no improvement in incidence rates of treated end stage renal disease in recent years (currently 7 times the rate for non-Indigenous Australians) - high rates of hospitalisations and deaths due to injury (particularly assault, suicide and transport accidents) - one-quarter of Indigenous Australians aged 15 and over in Queensland live in overcrowded housing - barriers to accessing appropriate health care, such as cultural competency, continue to remain a problem - lower access to procedures in hospitals.

-A summary of the key findings from this report for Western Australia against the Aboriginal and Torres Strait Islander Health Performance Framework are outlined below.
-The main areas of improvement and areas of continuing concern are discussed for each Tier of the Framework (Health status and outcomes; Determinants of health; and Health system performance).
+A summary of the key findings from this report for Queensland against the Aboriginal and Torres Strait Islander Health Performance Framework are outlined below.
+The main areas of improvement and areas of continuing concern are discussed for each tier of the framework (Health status and outcomes, Determinants of health, and Health system performance).
 A table of key statistics from the report is presented in Table S1.